za970120604/NYCU-2022-fall-ML-final-project/README.md

 To evaluate my model on ImageNet, run:

 # Pre-trained Models
+The logistic regression-based model and the neural network-based model do not contain any pretrained model , i.e. these models are hand-crafted from scartch by myself.

 # Results
-Our model achieves the following performance on :
+Our model achieves the following performance: